 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, hot flashes, acne, muscle pain, weight gain, vaginal irritation, rhinorrhea, emotional instability, decreased libido, enlarged breasts, change in body odor, or signs of puberty.
+• Patient may experience headache, hot flashes, acne, muscle pain, weight gain, vaginal irritation, rhinorrhea, decreased libido, enlarged breasts, change in body odor, or signs of puberty.
 Have patient report immediately to prescriber angina, severe rhinitis, menstruation, mood changes, behavioral changes, shortness of breath, abdominal pain, swelling of arms or legs, vaginal discharge, abnormal vaginal bleeding, bone pain, seizures, or signs of pituitary apoplexy (sudden headache, vomiting, passing out, mood changes, eye weakness, unable to move eyes, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.